Have you ever found yourself in a pinch because of an unexpected expense? Was it important to you to get needed funds in a timely manner?

 Being faced with an emergency expense is a stressful experience — whether you’re in Idaho or anywhere else.
 What’s worse is when you don’t have anywhere to turn for assistance.
 Thankfully, CashNetUSA has tried to make the experience of applying for a line of credit as stress-free and convenient as possible.
 If approved, you could be on your way out of a money mess as soon as the next business day.*

 CashNetUSA has some great features that help us stand apart from the competition.
-Our customer support is available 24/7 so that you can get needed assistance at any time.
+Our customer support is available seven days a week so that you can get needed assistance.
 If approved, you can receive funds as soon as the next business day,* and you don’t need perfect credit to apply.†

 Unfortunately, CashNetUSA can not fund you if you're unemployed.
 To obtain a line of credit, an active checking account is required and you must be employed for at least one month.
 Requirements also include being a U.S. citizen and being at least 18 years of age.
 If you’re without a job, consider these tips when job-hunting: